personalizedrefrigerator/personalSite/_posts/2022-09-05-gsoc-final-reflection.md

 ## What's done
  - Find and replace tool
     - [x] Implemented and merged
- - Markdown commands
+ - Markdown commands (merged and implemented)
     - [x] Bold, italicize, toggle code region, toggle $$\TeX$$ region, toggle header
     - [x] Edit/insert link
  - Markdown toolbar
     - [x] Implemented and merged
- - CodeMirror GUI

 ## Bugs and what isn't done
  - [ ] On iOS, the keyboard for the markdown editor is always in light mode